toddcf/toddcf-author/README.md

 ### All

+- THE MAIN FOOTER HAS A MARGIN ISSUE ON ALL THE PAGES!!!
 - Style h1, h2, etc. for master CSS.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
 - Link favicon.